naveenreddy1289/20IT938-PRIEE-A1/README.md

 Welcome to the GitHub repository for the project on **SmartLender-Applicant Credibility Prediction For Loan Approval**.
 In this project, we explore the dynamic relationship between the banking industry and DataScience.

 ## Project Objective
-The primary objective of this project is that  Lenders look at your credit score, income, ongoing EMI's, occupation, age,and repayment history, while evaluating an application for a personal loan.The prediction model not  only helps the applicant but also helps the bank minimize the risk and reduce the number of defaulters
+Our primary goal is to create a prediction model that evaluates loan applicants based on factors such as credit score, income, ongoing EMI's, occupation, age, and repayment history.
+This model benefits both applicants and banks by reducing the risk of defaulters.

 ## Domain: Data Science in Banking
-Data Science has become a driving force in reshaping the banking landscape.
-From enhancing operational efficiency to improving customer experiences, AI technologies are playing a pivotal role.
-In this project, we delve into the nuances of this domain, exploring both the opportunities and ethical considerations associated with DS integration in banking.
+Our primary goal is to create a prediction model that evaluates loan applicants based on factors such as credit score, income, ongoing EMI's, occupation, age, and repayment history.
+This model benefits both applicants and banks by reducing the risk of defaulters.

 ## Team Members
 | Name                | Register Number   | ID                |